 Your advisor should ensure that your degree program prepares you for the responsibilities of university employment.
-Because preparation for college teaching is a crucial component of our

-PhD program, you must meet this requirement regardless of the type or amount of funding you receive from the University or Department.
+Because preparation for college teaching is a crucial component of our PhD program, you must meet this requirement regardless of the type or amount of funding you receive from the University or Department.
 In addition, International Students may be required to demonstrate proficiency in spoken English before being appointed to a GTA position.
-Check the web site for the English as a Second Language (http://esl.ehe.osu.edu/home/testing/spoken-english/) for details.
+Check the web site for the English as a Second Language for details.
 The specific program developed for each student is left to the discretion of the advisor, but you must be prepared to meet responsibilities that include, but are not limited to: